top of page

 *In BTB or Western Feng shui (non-directional),

-place metal objects in the lower front and middle section of your home or room in the Children and Creativity area & Helpful People& Travel gua.
+When using the BTB or contempary Bagua (non-directional) place metal shiny objects in the right side lower front and right middle section of the bagua grid that corresponds to your home or room in the Children and Creativity area & Helpful People & Travel gua.
+These 2 'guas' or areas are associated with the Metal element.

 Recent Posts